SolrNet/SolrNet/Documentation/FAQ.md

 You're hitting the GET request limit of the Solr web container (i.e. Jetty or Tomcat).
 You can either:
  * edit this limit in the web container configuration, or
  * make SolrNet use POST instead of GET.
-You can do this by installing the SolrNet.Impl.PostSolrConnection decorator ([here's an example](http://stackoverflow.com/a/7584526/21239))
+You can do this by installing the [SolrNet.Impl.SolrPostConnection](../SolrNet/Impl/SolrPostConnection.cs) decorator ([here's an example](http://stackoverflow.com/a/7584526/21239))

 #### What's the difference between `LocalParams` and `ExtraParams`?